Sunday, April 17, 2022

 Taking care of your hair is not always easy.
-In order to keep it healthy and shiny, you have to apply different routines, make sure your lifestyle doesn’t contain harmful habits and always explore new ways of improving your hair’s condition.
+To keep it healthy and shiny, you have to apply different routines, make sure your lifestyle doesn’t contain harmful habits and always explore new ways of improving your hair’s condition.
 Besides all this, you have to constantly filter a sea of rumours that attempt to educate the public about what is good and what is not for the health of the hair.
-In order to bring some clarity on this topic, Oxford Online Pharmacy’s chief pharmacist, Stuart Gale, talks today about certain things you have to look out for, when it comes to hair loss.
+To bring some clarity to this topic, Oxford Online Pharmacy’s chief pharmacist, Stuart Gale, talks today about certain things you have to look out for when it comes to hair loss.

 Some common hair loss myths:

 Yes, the hair loss gene can indeed come from your family.
 Just like many of your features, hair loss is polygenetic and that means that your heritage is determined by an aleatory assortment of genes, from both your immediate and extended family.
 What is important for you to understand is that hereditary baldness doesn’t mean that your hair just starts falling out at a certain age, but that normal hair is gradually replaced by finer, thinner hairs.
 As you get older, the number of hair follicles on your scalp will progressively reduce.
 Therefore, if hair loss generally runs in your family, there is a probability you may experience it too but, at the same time, baldness cannot be predicted just by looking at your family tree.

 A very important factor that needs to be considered is that hair does not breathe from the outside.
 The roots are the living parts, not the entire length, thus they receive the necessary oxygen from the blood in the scalp.
 The only way wigs, hats and other hairpieces can damage your hair is if they are too tight and put excessive tension on the hair.
 Therefore, you are not damaging your hair’s health if you accessorize your outfits, as hairpieces will never lead to baldness.